 After you advance through the “Crop” screen, you’ll advance to “Optimize.”
 It looks like this…

-If you’d like, you can immediately accept all three How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. recommendations.
+If you’d like, you can immediately accept all three The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More recommendations.

 Instead, let’s go step by step so that you can see what’s possible.